Exploring efficient fish passage: monitoring fish using AI

-To ensure that the fish passage works efficiently, Vattenfall initiated a project to test how artificial intelligence (AI) can be used to monitor the effectiveness of fishways.
+To determine whether the fish passage works efficiently, Vattenfall initiated a project to test how artificial intelligence (AI) can be used to monitor the effectiveness of fishways.

 Short facts